 Your statement:

-you agree to the jurisdiction of the Federal Court for your judicial district or, if your residence is outside the US, for Master ABA's judicial district,
+you agree to the jurisdiction of the Federal Court for your judicial district or, if your residence is outside the US, for Master ABA's judicial district, you will accept service of process from the person who reported the infringement;

 Your digital or physical signature.